-As a follow-up to my post about the tax treatment of U.S. stocks and Exchange Traded Funds (ETFs) in registered and non-registered accounts for Canadians, I thought I’d walk you through a case study – owning some Brookfield stock – where one such company is a limited partnership.
+As a follow-up to my post about the tax treatment of U.S. stocks and Exchange Traded Funds (ETFs) in registered and non-registered accounts for Canadians, I thought I’d walk you through a case study – owning some Brookfield stock – where one such company is a limited partnership at the time of this post.

 Brookfield Renewable Partners is a publicly traded partnership that does not earn active business income unlike many common stocks.
 Instead, BEP receives various types of investment income, such as interest, dividends and return of capital, from subsidiary corporations that carry on business in various jurisdictions.
 Confused (and concerned) about the U.S. tax form I contacted the Brookfield investor relations department and our own Canada Revenue Agency.